 - Bone Spur – One person with mysterious headaches and dizziness got Chiari surgery which unfortunately did not help at all.
 Eventually, his doctors realized that a bone spur was puncturing his dura.
 He got a blood patch and recovered completely…

-- Dural Puncture – Another young woman with hip surgery received a dural puncture which went in too far.
+- Dural Puncture – Another young woman with hip surgery received a dural puncture that went in too far.
 (A large study found that this occurs more frequently than had been thought.)
 After complaining of headaches and nausea after the surgery, she was told she might have a CSF leak, but then she disappeared.
-After 18 months of misery, she stumbled back into the clinic, got a blood patch and recovered…
+After 18 months of misery, she stumbled back into the clinic, got a blood patch, and recovered…

 Dural/Spinal Tap Puncture Leaks vs Spontaneous CSF leaks

 Severe headaches are a major feature of a CSF leak.
-Some people who’ve had a spinal tap are probably acutely aware of what a CSF leak headache can feel like, but dural puncture/spinal tap induced CSF leaks and spontaneous (non-dural puncture triggered) CSF leaks are different.
+Some people who’ve had a spinal tap are probably acutely aware of what a CSF leak headache can feel like, but dural puncture/spinal tap-induced CSF leaks and spontaneous (non-dural puncture triggered) CSF leaks are different.

 People with post-puncture CSF leaks usually get slammed with a piercing, sometimes mind-boggling headache when they rise up, which then quickly disappears when they lie back down.

 People with spontaneous CSF leaks may feel worse when upright but don’t always feel better immediately when they lie down.
 Their headaches often occur later in the day after the person has been upright for quite some time or after exertion.
 Feeling better – much better – after remaining lying down for 24 hours is another clue that you may have a CSF leak.
 Others include head or neck pain worsened by bending over, dehydration, exertion, sneezing, coughing or a bowel movement, and a fluid-rushing sound in the head when going from lying to sitting.